Plant Taxonomy of Perennial Bachelor Buttons

 'Amethyst Dream' does well enough to attract butterflies to warrant inclusion in butterfly gardens.

 Centaurea montana 'Amethyst Dream' is just the tip of the iceberg when it comes to types of Centaurea.
 By the way, if that genus name makes you think of Greek mythology, you're on the right track for its derivation.
 It is said that the most famous centaur, Chiron, who was much skilled in the medicinal uses of plants, applied Centaurea to wounds to heal them.
 And there you have the origin of the genus name -- as hard as it is, admittedly to relate such a rugged, hulking beast as a centaur to a plant with such a delicate flower.
 The specific epithet, montana refers to the plant's mountain habitat in its native Europe.

-I prefer the common name, "perennial bachelor buttons," especially when referring to cultivars of Centaurea montana that do not have blue flowers (in which case "bluets" does not make much sense as a nickname).
-The origin of this common name lies in the fact that bachelors traditionally inserted these flowers in their buttonholes when calling upon their lady friends.
+The common name, "perennial bachelor buttons," originates from the fact that bachelors traditionally inserted these flowers in their buttonholes when calling upon their lady friends.

-Centaurea montana and Centaurea macrocephala are perennials, but, in addition, there is an annual bachelor buttons (Centaurea cyanus).
-Oh, and just for good measure, this annual (and sometimes the perennial, too) can be referred to as "cornflower."
-This common name reflects the fact that the plants are a common sight in "corn" (i.e., grain) fields in southern Europe.
-Aren't you glad we have the scientific names of plants to help us keep all this straight?
+Centaurea montana and Centaurea macrocephala are perennials, but there is an annual bachelor button (Centaurea cyanus).
+This annual (and sometimes the perennial, too) can be referred to as "cornflower," reflecting the fact that the plants are a common sight in "corn" (i.e., grain) fields in southern Europe.

 Finally, even a notorious weed named "spotted knapweed" belongs to the Centaurea genus.
-I could go on, but you get the idea: this genus is nothing if not diverse.
+We could go on, but you get the idea: this genus is nothing if not diverse.